| Option | Price Range | Group Size | Flexibility | Guide Quality | Lunch | Best For |

 The guide question

 This is where the gap is widest.
-On a group tour, the guide has to manage 15–30 people simultaneously — keeping the group together, watching the clock, making sure no one strays too far.
+On a group tour, the guide has to manage 15โ30 people simultaneously, keeping the group together, watching the clock, making sure no one strays too far.
 Their attention is divided.
 Questions get answered but there's a queue.
+Compare Ayutthaya tour options on Viator

 On a private tour, the guide works for you.
 They can go deeper on whatever you're interested in, adjust the route based on how you're responding, and spend time on the details that matter to your group.
-For Ayutthaya specifically — where the history is layered and the ruins raise questions — having undivided attention from someone who knows the site well is genuinely valuable.
+For Ayutthaya specifically, where the history is layered and the ruins raise questions, having undivided attention from someone who knows the site well is valuable.

 The time question